Add Custom Attributes

 Applies to: Catalog API

-Learn how to add custom attributes to your catalog objects and delete a custom attribute object.
+Learn how to add custom attributes to your catalog objects and delete custom attribute definitions.

 Link to section